berndporr/pi-pico-freertos-starter/README.md

 The purpose of this project is twofold:
  1. to provide a starter project of how to use freeRTOS on Raspberry Pi Pico boards.
- 2. to demonstrate a classical example: a *fast interrupt* and a *slow task* changing a *state machine*.
-In this example a pushbutton switches on an LED (=fast) and switches it automatically off 1sec later (=slow).
+ 2. to demonstrate a classical example: a short/deterministic *interrupt* triggers an non-deterministic *slow task* changing a *state machine*.
+In this example a pushbutton switches on an LED and switches it automatically off 1sec later.
-    States are key for realtime processing which are changed by external events and by internal ones.
+    States are key for realtime processing which are changed by external events and internal ones.

 ## Hardware setup